18 Months: Commercial performance

 18 Months debuted at number one on the UK Albums Chart with first-week sales of 52,356 copies, becoming Harris's second consecutive number-one album on the chart.
 The album fell to number four the following week, selling 34,734 copies.
 In its third week, it slipped to number nine with 24,689 units sold.
 In mid-January 2013, the album returned to number one for one week before slipping to number two.
 By July 2017, 18 Months had sold 923,861 copies in the United Kingdom.
+It also debuted at number one in his native Scotland, also becoming his second consecutive number one album in the country.
 In the United States, 18 Months sold 17,000 copies to debut at number 19 on the Billboard 200 and at number one on the Dance/Electronic Albums chart, becoming Harris's first album to enter the former chart.
 As of March 2014, it had sold 173,000 copies in the US.
 18 Months had also sold over 25 million singles worldwide as of August 2013.

+It achieved similar commercial success internationally, reaching the top ten in Australia, Canada, Ireland, Sweden and New Zealand, whilst it reached the top twenty in Norway.
+It finished 2012 as the 17th and 79th best selling album in the United Kingdom and Australia respectively.
+Additionally, it was the 48th best selling album of the 2010s decade in the United Kingdom.